myafka/HN-API-Docs/Methods.md

 <h2>Max Item ID</h2>

-Gets the current largest item id.
+Returns the current largest item ID.
 You can walk backwards from here to discover all items.

 <h3>HTTP request</h3>